Graduate Certificate in Health Communication and Promotion

 Application Materials

-1. Unofficial transcripts from all undergraduate institutions
+1. Unofficial transcripts from all previous undergraduate/graduate institutions

 2. International students submit TOEFL